+In AC 2018-2019, the target was met.
+Although there was 100% candidate pass rate in AC 2018-2019, faculty identified those areas that needed to be enhanced in the course content.
+However, the data from AC 2018-2019 showed the need for more information on IEP development.
 Candidate performance indicated that the national CEC Standards of the Knowledge and Skills that all Special Educators should possess have been met in the course content for the MAT Integrated-Merged General and Mild/Moderate Special Education program.
 Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2018-2019 SPED PRAXIS exam.
 The consensus was that IEP Development and Planning and the Learning Environment were two areas that needed content enhancement.
 The "why" behind the results was to improve each candidate's knowledge and skills in the areas of IEP Development and the Learning Environment.
-Evidence of improvement indicated that content test scores improved overall for all candidates in 2018-19.
+Evidence of improvement indicated that content test scores improved overall for all candidates in AC 2018-19.

-Based on the analysis of the results from 2018-19, in 2019-20 PRAXIS Content III Instruction findings showed that additional support was necessary.
-A comparison is needed of each SPED PRAXIS Content Categories of I Development and Characteristics of Learners, II Planning and the Learning Environment, III Instruction, IV Assessment, V Foundations and Professional Responsibilities, and VI Integrated Constructed-response Questions.
-Faculty observed from the 2018-19 SPED PRAXIS scores that even though III Instruction was lower than the other scores, the overall required score of 153 was exceeded by all candidates, with a median score of 170.
-In 2019-20, Faculty will identify the lowest content score for each SPED PRAXIS exam and embed or enhance this specific content in SPED course content.
-Planned use of data for course content improvement and support of candidate learning is an ongoing 12-month process.
-Two areas (candidate learning, and instruction) specific content items from the SPED PRAXIS exam that yielded the lowest passing scores are embedded in course content for 2019-20.
-Program faculty identified SPED PRAXIS Content Category II Planning and the Learning Environment as one content area that yielded a passing score by all candidates and therefore does not need to be addressed in 2019-20.
+Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+In AC 2019-2020, faculty focused on presenting information and assignments focused on research-based instructional strategies and techniques.
+Faculty increased the number of IEP development activities in EDSP 5000 and EDSP 5010.
+Faculty identified the lowest content score for each SPED PRAXIS exam and enhanced this specific content in SPED course content.
+Two areas (candidate learning, and instruction) specific content items from the SPED PRAXIS exam that yielded the lowest passing scores were embedded in course content for AC 2019-2020.
+Program faculty identified SPED PRAXIS Content Category II Planning and the Learning Environment as one content area that yielded a passing score by all candidates and therefore did not need to be addressed in 2019-2020.
+These changes had a direct impact on the student's ability to demonstrate discipline-specific content knowledge.